 The construction equipment delivery rise—by eight percent between 2019 and 2020—was still observable throughout 2021.
 The bus segment, however, did not fare as well, and was the only segment of the group which recorded a drop in sales.
 Asia was the leading market for construction equipment, dwarfing all other markets, in part, due to the popularity of the Volvo Group’s subsidiary SDLG, headquartered in China.

-In 2019, the Volvo Group ranked sixth as construction equipment manufacturer, a market that was dominated by leading manufacturer Caterpillar, which had a market share of just over 16 percent.
-The Volvo Group was the first European manufacturer in the ranking, followed by Liebherr of Switzerland in the eighth position.
-That same year, Daimler was the leading truck manufacturer worldwide, with some 49.6 billion U.S. dollars in revenues compared to the Volvo Group’s 30.7 billion U.S. dollars.
+In 2020, the Volvo Group ranked seventh among the leading manufacturers for construction equipment worldwide, a market dominated by Caterpillar with a market share of 13 percent.
+Of the European manufactuers, Volvo Group was the first, followed by Liebherr of Switzerland.
+Overall, European construction manufacturers lost market shares year-over-year, with Volvo dropping from sixth to seventh in the ranking.
+That same year, Daimler was the leading truck manufacturer worldwide, with 42.5 billion U.S. dollars in revenue, trailed by the Volvo Group with a revenue of 27.7 billion U.S. dollars.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date